BouwerMan/helios/README.md

 # HeliOS

 A small, educational 64‑bit operating system for x86‑64.
-HeliOS boots via the Limine bootloader, runs as a freestanding C23 kernel, and includes a tiny libc and a couple of userspace samples to make the whole stack feel real.
+HeliOS boots via the Limine bootloader, runs as a freestanding C23 kernel, and includes a tiny libc and a couple of userspace samples.

 > **Branches**
 >